 A: Boiling helps extract the beneficial compounds present in the leaves, such as antioxidants and bioactive compounds.
 This process creates a flavorful infusion that can be consumed as mango leaf tea.
 Boiling may enhance their potential health benefits.

-Q11: How many times can I drink mango leaf tea?
+Q: How many times can I drink mango leaf tea?

 A: Mango leaf extract is a concentrated form of the beneficial compounds found in mango leaves.
-It is typically derived by processing the leaves to extract their active constituents, which may include antioxidants, polyphenols, and other bioactive compounds.
-Mango leaf extract is often used in various formulations, including supplements, skincare products, and natural remedies.
+Typically derived by processing the leaves to extract their active constituents, which may include antioxidants, polyphenols, and other bioactive compounds.
+It is used for various purposes.
+It is believed to possess antioxidant, anti-inflammatory, and antimicrobial properties and is often used in skincare products for its potential benefits on the skin.
+Also utilized in supplements or herbal formulations targeting specific health concerns.

-Q13: How do you make mango leaf extract?
+Q: How do you make mango leaf extract?